-The Residential Districts are intended to control development in residential districts in order to create a safe, livable, and pedestrian friendly environment.
+The Residential Districts are intended to control development in residential districts in order to create a safe, livable, and pedestrian friendly environment, while enabling neighborhoods to evolve to meet the changing needs of households and the economy, and as a result of the climate emergency.
 They are also intended to create an inviting streetscape for residents and visitors.
-Development that places emphasis on architectural details and form is encouraged, where primary buildings and entrances are oriented to the sidewalk, and historic development patterns are reinforced.
-Parking shall be placed either behind, within, or to the side of structures, as is consistent with the district and/or the neighborhood.
-Building facades designed for parking shall be secondary to the residential aspect of a structure.
+Development that places emphasis on architectural details and form is encouraged, where primary buildings and entrances are oriented to the sidewalk, and new buildings are interspersed within a wide range of historic development patterns across the city.
+Parking shall be placed either behind, within, or to the side of structures, and building facades designed for parking shall be secondary to the residential aspect of a structure.